 Key principles that guide the office’s mission are innovation, collaboration, commitment to excellence, and equity for all.

-We would like to acknowledge the territory on which Northeastern University stands, which is that of The Wampanoag and The Massachusett People.
+We acknowledge the territory on which Northeastern University stands, which is the land of The Wampanoag and The Massachusett People.

 For more information, please visit: North American Indian Center of Boston.

-For information on resources and services provided by the Commission on Indian Affairs of the State of Massachusetts, please visit: Commission on Indian Affairs, State of MA
+For information on resources and services provided by the Commission on Indian Affairs of the Commonwealth of Massachusetts, please visit: Commission on Indian Affairs, State of MA